reliqarts/laravel-scavenger/readme.md

 ### Structure

-Below is an example of a typical config file structure, with comments explaining the settings.
+Below is an example of a typical config file structure, with comments explaining each setting.

 ```php
 <?php